lordslair/gobland-bot/README.md

 This project is mainly a Tactical Interface (IT) for the game Gobland (GL).
 Its purpose is to parse data from GL from its API (Interface Externe - IE).
-It's done by a Perl backend to INSERT in SQLite, and a PHP frontend for the web intercace, served by an nginx.
+It's done by a Perl backend to INSERT in SQLite, and a PHP frontend for the web interface, served by nginx.

 All of this inside Docker containers for portable purposes.

 Actually, as 3.0, it works this way :

- - (docker-perl) sequests GL IE every 3600s to fatch new data
+ - (docker-perl) requests GL IE every 3600s to fetch new data
  - (volume-db) stores the SQLite DB
  - (docker-php) requests the DB
  - (docker-nginx) redirect visitors to their own docker-php (one container /clan)
+ - (docker-backup) run hourly/daily/monthly crons for backup
+ - (volume-backup) stores the backups

 ### Which script does what ?

 ```
 ├── docker-compose.yml                |  To start the project
 ├── Dockerfile-perl                   |  To build the gobland-it-perl
+├── Dockerfile-backup                 |  To build the gobland-it-backup
 ├── perl
 │   ├── data
 │   |    ├── initDB.pl                |  DB creation if needed